Steven Weber: Career

 In 2007, he rejoined former Wings co-star Tony Shalhoub in a guest role on Monk.
 The same year, Weber played the role of network boss Jack Rudolph in the NBC series Studio 60 on the Sunset Strip.
 In 2008, Weber starred in Alliance Group Entertainment's feature film Farm House, where he played Samael, a mysterious vineyard owner.
 Weber also guest starred on the drama series Brothers and Sisters as Graham Finch, a business specialist.
 He also guest-starred on Psych as Jack Spencer, Shawn Spencer's uncle and Henry Spencer's brother.
 He also starred on Desperate Housewives in 2008.
 Weber appeared as a recurring guest on the 2008–2009 season of the CBS crime drama Without a Trace.

 He was part of the cast of the ABC show Happy Town and had a major role in the television film A Fairly Odd Movie: Grow Up, Timmy Turner! in which he played the villain Hugh Magnate.
 He stars occasionally in the live action comic Puddin, alongside actor Eddie Pepitone.
 He narrated an unabridged audio book of Stephen King's It.
 Between 2012 and 2017, Weber provided the voices of several characters on the Disney XD animated series Ultimate Spider-Man.
 In 2014, Weber rejoined former Wings co-star Rebecca Schull in Chasing Life in recurring character roles.
 In 2017, Weber made a guest appearance in the Curb Your Enthusiasm (episode: "The Shucker").
 In 2020, he starred opposite Fran Drescher in the NBC comedy Indebted.

-By 2021 he had begun a recurring role as Dr. Dean Archer in NBC's mega-hit Chicago Med.
+As of 2021, he is a series regular on the NBC procedural Chicago Med as Dr. Dean Archer.

 Personal life

 Weber was married to actress Finn Carter from 1985 to 1992.

 In 1995, he became engaged to Juliette Hohnen, then the Los Angeles bureau chief for MTV News, and they married on July 29 that year at Highclere Castle in Berkshire, England.
 In March 2013, it was reported that the couple filed for divorce.

-Weber is a member of the Democratic Party.
+They have two sons.